psychemedia/storytelling-notes/tom_tit_tot.md

 greeted the princess with: "Peace be with you," and likewise received for answer: "Peace with you."
 She then asked the young damsel why she was so sad and lone^jr. "I may well be sad," answered the princess.
 "The queen has commanded me to make this web into shirts for tfat king's son; and if I have not finished them io-manom before simrise, I shall lose my beloved prince, who holdb me so dear."
 The woman then said: £e of good Aea, fair maiden; if it is nothing more, I can. help you.
 But then you must agree to a condition, which I will mention.
 At these words the princess was overjoyed, and asked the little woman what it was she wished.
 "I am," answered she, "called Stortumnuhmor*, and I desire no other reward than that I may be present at your wedding.
 I have Hot been at a wedding since the queen your mother-in-law stood as bride."
 The princess willingly assented to this condi* tion, and the litde w(Hnan departed.
 But the princess laj down to sleep, and slept so soundly that she did not dream even once of her dear prince.

 Early in the morning, before Ihe sun had risen, the door was opened, and the little woman entered.
 She approached the bed, awakened the princess, and gave her some shirts that were sewed and stitched so curiously that their like was never seen.
 The old woman said: "See!
 So beautifully as this I have not sewed since I sewed for the queen, when she was about to stand as bride.
 But that was long Long ago."
 With these words the little woman disappeared; for the queen was then at the door, being just come to inquire whether the shirts were ready.
-The king's daughter said that they were, and handed her the beautiM work.
+The king's daughter said that they were, and handed her the beautiful work.
 At the sight of them the queen was so enraged that her eyes flashed with fiiry.
 She said: "Well! take him then.
-I could never have imagined that thou wast so clever as thou arL" She then went her way, slamming the door after her.
+I could never have imagined that thou wast so clever as thou art."
+She then went her way, slamming the door after her.

 The king's son and the king's daughter were now to be Hnited, aa the queen had promised, and great preparations were made for the' wedding.
 But the joy of the princess was not without alloy, when she thought of the singuisr guests that ware to be present.
 When some time had

 • Motlier Bigthumfa.

 elapsed, and the wedding was being celebrated in the good old fashion, yet not one of the little old women appeared; although the bride looked about in every direction.
 At length, when it was growing late, and the guests were going to table, the princess discerned the three little women, as they sat in a comer of the dining-hall, at a table by themselves.
 At the same moment the long stepped up to them, and inquired who they were, as he had never seen them before.
 The eldest of the three answered: "I am called Storfota-mor, and have such large feet because I have been obliged to sit spinning so much in my time."
 "Oho!" said the king, "if such be the consequence, my son's wife shall never spin another thread."
 Then turning to the second little woman, he inquired the cause of her uncommon appearance.
-The old woman answered: "I am called Storgumpa-mor, and am so broad bdiind because I have been obliged to sit weaving so much in my time."
-"Oho!" said the king, "then my son's wife shaH weave no more."
+The old woman answered: "I am called Storgumpa-mor, and am so broad behind because I have been obliged to sit weaving so much in my time."
+"Oho!" said the king, "then my son's wife shall weave no more."
 Lastly, turning to the third old woman, he. asked her name; when Stortumma-mor, rising from her seat, told him that she had got so large a thumb because she had sewed so much in her time.
 "Oho!" said the king, "then my son's wife shall never sew another stitch."
 Thus the fair princess obtained the king's son, and also escaped from spinning, and weaving, and sewing all the rest of her life.

 When the wedding was over, the three little women went their way, and no one knew whither they went, nor -wiience they came.
 The prince lived happy and content with his consort, and all passed on smoothly and peaceably; onlj that the princess was not so industrious as her strict motheiv in-law.